Logowish/google-homepage/README.md

 - margin, padding, border
 - text-decoration and background-colors
 - color-gradients
+- avoid overlapping of elements
+- identify background color of existing page

 This project was an excercise From The Odin Project's [curriculum](http://www.theodinproject.com/courses/web-development-101/lessons/html-css) to apply a part of the learnt skills.